mvolkmann/blog/src/smalltalk.md

 <a href="https://www.youtube.com/watch?v=62baNn3c56Y"
 target="_blank">Holistic computing with Smalltalk and Morphic.
 Part 1</a>.

+Some of the method names in Morphic classes are inconsistently named.
+For example, the class `TextModelMorph` defines the methods `alwaysHideVerticalScrollbar` and `hideScrollBarsIndefinitely`.
+Note how the "b" is sometimes lowercase and sometimes uppercase.

 To modify an existing morph:

 - Open the halo for the morph.